Mountain Meadows Massacre: Remembrances

-The first monument for the victims was built two years after the massacre, by Major Carleton and the U.S. Army.
+The first monument for the victims was built two years after the massacre, by Major Carleton and the US Army.
 This monument was a simple cairn built over the gravesite of 34 victims, and was topped by a large cedar cross.
-The monument was found destroyed and the structure was replaced by the U.S. Army in 1864.
+The monument was found destroyed and the structure was replaced by the US Army in 1864.
 By some reports, the monument was destroyed in 1861, when Young brought an entourage to Mountain Meadows.
-Wilford Woodruff, who later became President of the Church, claimed that upon reading the inscription on the cross, which read, "Vengeance is mine, thus saith the Lord.
+Wilford Woodruff, who later became President of the Church, said that upon reading the inscription on the cross, which read, "Vengeance is mine, thus saith the Lord.
 I shall repay", Young responded, "it should be vengeance is mine and I have taken a little."
-In 1932 residents of the surrounding area constructed a memorial wall around the remnants of the monument.
+In 1932, residents of the surrounding area constructed a memorial wall around the remnants of the monument.

 Starting in 1988, the Mountain Meadows Association, composed of descendants of both the Baker–Fancher party victims and the Mormon participants, designed a new monument in the meadows; this monument was completed in 1990 and is maintained by the Utah State Division of Parks and Recreation.
-In 1999 The Church of Jesus Christ of Latter-day Saints replaced the U.S. Army's cairn and the 1932 memorial wall with a second monument, which it now maintains.
+In 1999, the LDS Church replaced the US Army's cairn and the 1932 memorial wall with a second monument, which it now maintains.
 In August 1999, when the LDS Church's construction of the 1999 monument had started, the remains of at least 28 massacre victims were dug up by a backhoe.
 The forensic evidence showed that the remains of the males had been shot by firearms at close range and that the remains of the women and children showed evidence of blunt force trauma.